m-delem/simulate-questionnaire-data/README.md

 > [`LikertMakeR`](https://github.com/WinzarH/LikertMakeR) package, which
 > is really comprehensive.
 Also check out
 > [`latent2likert`](https://github.com/markolalovic/latent2likert) for a
 > more item-based simulation approach.
-Still, I feel like I came up with
-> pretty straightforward solutions to my problems so I decided to share
-> them. *Note: this is not a package, simply because I haven’t had the
+Note: this is not a standalone
+> package because I don’t think the functions add a signficant
-> time to learn how to make one.
-I’m just sharing some scripts that I
-> believe could be useful.*
+> improvement over those from the packages above, but I like the
+> straightforward solutions I came up with, which is why I document them
+> here. *(I still added them to [my (secret 👀) personal
+> package](https://github.com/m-delem/delemr/) though, to access them
+> quickly without copy-pasting)*

 ``` r
 source("scripts/simulate_questionnaires.R")
 source("scripts/plot_questionnaires.R")
 ```

-## Score-based approach
+## Simulate items for a given score

 My initial problem was to find a way to simulate a fixed number of bounded ordinal variables (questionnaire items) that sum to a given